Testing a playground for toxins in Zambia.

-Database users can access information on over 1,800 contaminated sites worldwide that have been screened by TSIP investigators, with more than 3,100 polluted sites identified.
+Database users can access information on thousands of contaminated sites worldwide that have been screened by TSIP investigators, with nearly 5000 polluted sites identified.

 These polluted sites alone represent a potential health risk to more than 80 million poor people.
 However, they likely represent a small fraction of the overall total number of toxic sites that exist.
 Analysis of the data and trends in the database indicates that as many as 200 million people may be affected worldwide.

 New sites and data will be added to the database with each TSIP investigation.
 As the database grows, the scale and scope of pollution’s true impact will become clearer.

 Data Is Key to Helping The Most Vulnerable